allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 If *autocommit* mode is enabled, each SQL statement forms a single transaction on its own.
 By default, MySQL starts the session for each new connection with *autocommit* enabled, so MySQL does a commit after each SQL statement (if that statement did not return an error).
 A session that has *autocommit* enabled can perform a multiple-statement transaction by starting it with an explicit *START TRANSACTION* or *BEGIN* statement and ending it with a *COMMIT* or *ROLLBACK* statement.

-This feature is frequently used when SQL scripts need to be executed in production environments.
+The Auto Commit Setting is frequently tuned when SQL scripts need to be executed in production environments.
 In those cases, *autocommit* is disabled, so all DML statements do not take effect immediately.
 For example, by using MySQL Workbench as a client, one can easily disable *autocommit* in the menu options.
 If *autocommit* mode is disabled within a session, the session always has a transaction open.
 A COMMIT or ROLLBACK statement ends the current transaction and a new one starts.
 If a session that has *autocommit* disabled ends without explicitly committing the final transaction, MySQL rolls back that transaction.

 In summary:

 > To use multiple-statement transactions, switch *autocommit* off with the SQL statement SET *autocommit* = 0, then end each transaction with COMMIT or ROLLBACK as appropriate.

-> To leave autocommit on, begin each transaction with START TRANSACTION and end it with COMMIT or ROLLBACK.
+> For multiple statements with *autocommit* on, begin each transaction with START TRANSACTION and end it with COMMIT or ROLLBACK.

 Both *COMMIT* and *ROLLBACK* release all locks that were set during the current transaction.